rweigel/stats/notes.md

 The number of unique $k$--tuples if $k$--tuples with the same elements (but in a different order) are treated as the same.
 In the tennis team picking example, there are $3$ team combinations.

-Each permutation can be regarded as group of $k$.
-If we regard a group as equivalent if they have the same elements, then there are fewer groups than permuations.
+Each permutation can be regarded as a group of $k$.
+If we regard a group as equivalent if they have the same elements, then there are fewer groups than permutations.
 For example, if the two permutations

 $(1,2)$